aoirint/sd-scripts-docker/README.md

 ## Differences from the original repository

 This patch is applied.
-Technical accuracy is not guaranteed.
+Technical validity is not guaranteed.

 - https://github.com/aoirint/sd-scripts/pull/1